dojo/framework/.github/ISSUE_TEMPLATE.md

 Please make sure you have read our Contributing Guidelines available at: https://github.com/dojo/meta/blob/master/CONTRIBUTING.md

-For general questions and discussion, join us on Gitter.im at: https://gitter.im/dojo/dojo2 -->
+For general questions and discussion, join us on [Discord](https://discord.gg/M7yRngE) -->

 **Bug / Enhancement** <!-- delete as appropriate -->